 3 credits.
 (NM) Course can be waived by examination.
 If waived, the student will need 3 additional credits in policy-related graduate-level coursework.
 This course provides students with an overview and assessment of current domestic social welfare policies and programs, and the factors that influence their development.
 Special attention is given to income maintenance, personal social services, and in-kind benefits.

 T7100 Foundations of Social Work Practice

 3 credits.
-Students will learn introductory knowledge and skills in generalist social work, including direct practice with individuals, families, groups, organizations and communities.Emphasis is placed on self-awareness, the development of professional identity, cultural competence, practice with diverse populations, and the integration of social work values and ethics in practice.
-Field practice is integrated into classroom content and discussion.
-(Must be taken concurrently with T6010 Field Education or T6011 Reduced Residency Seminar.)
+Students will learn introductory knowledge and skills in generalist social work, including direct practice with individuals, families, groups, organizations and communities.Emphasis is placed on self-awareness, the development of professional identity, cultural competence, practice with diverse populations, and the integration of social work values and ethics in practice. practicum practice is integrated into classroom content and discussion.
+(Must be taken concurrently with T6010 Practicum Learning or T6011 Reduced Residency Seminar.)